smitpi/PSSysTray/docs/docs/New-PSSysTrayConfigFile.md

 # New-PSSysTrayConfigFile

 ## SYNOPSIS
-Creates the config file for Start-PSSysTray
+Creates the needed .csv file in the specified folder.

 ## SYNTAX